|This is an unofficial version.

 (a) who continues to operate an amusement ride after it is found to be unsafe by an inspector under subsection 7(2); or

-(b) who fails to notify the Minister of Family Services and Labour in accordance with clause 7(1)(a); or
+(b) who fails to notify the minister in accordance with clause 7(1)(a); or

 (c) refuses, fails or neglects to comply with an order, directive or requirement of an inspector under subsection 7(4); or